crate/crate/blackbox/docs/config/node.rst

   ..
 WARNING::

+    This setting is deprecated and will be removed in the future.

     Manipulating your data via elasticsearch API and not via SQL might result in inconsistent data.
 You have been warned!